 Famed for their small folded-over ears, the Scottish fold has a rather impish-looking appearance.
 These cats are usually anything but impish in personality.
 Known for being laid back and friendly, Scottish folds usually live well alongside other pets and respectful kids.
-This breed is at greater risk of developing a degenerative joint disease that can impact cartilage and bone development.
-Their dense coat needs regular grooming to prevent problems with fur balls.
+The same mutation that causes the ears to fold can also cause degenerative joint disease that can impact cartilage and bone development, leading to painful arthritis.
+Their dense coat needs regular grooming to prevent problems with matted fur and hairballs.
 The black and white combination is just one of many colors that the breed can have.

 Weight: 5 to 11 pounds

 Coat and Color: Short coats that can come in many colors and patterns, but commonly calico, tortoiseshell, and tabby

 Siberian cats have a very dense, semi-longhaired, triple coat.
 They need this fur to survive the freezing, forested subarctic Siberian regions of Russia.
 The breed is growing in popularity in the U.S. due to its affectionate, playful personality and striking good looks.
 Siberians are active and intelligent and need enrichment to prevent boredom.
 Their coat is not prone to matting but they do shed a lot.
 Brown tabby is the Siberian's most common pattern, although they come in a wide range of colors and patterns, including black and white.